Georgia Redcoat Marching Band: Redcoat Marching Band

 In 1955, Dr. Mitchell handpicked Roger Dancz as Director, and the Redcoat Band excelled under Roger’s leadership.
 Roger brought his wife to UGA with him, Phyllis Dancz, who became the Director of the Auxiliaries.
 Before their arrival, the band was known simply as the Georgia Marching Band.
 With the arrival of the Danczes, the band began to grow in size and perform more elaborate halftime shows.
 In 1959, Phyllis Dancz formed the "Georgettes", a dance line that performs alongside the band during the pre-game and halftime shows.
 Later on, the Bulldog Banners, later known as the Georgia Flag Line, was formed to add color and motion to the halftime show.

 The 1970s was the most prolific era of the Redcoats in terms of halftime shows.
 Shows performed by the Redcoats during this time included the "Six Flags" show, which featured bicycles, clowns and balloons, and the "Halloween Show", in which band members dressed in Halloween costumes and performed music from horror films.
 One show that received particularly wide commentary was the "Wedding Show", held during the 1978 Georgia-Vanderbilt game, during which a couple got married in a three-minute ceremony during halftime.
 Every aspect of the wedding ceremony was donated by Athens-area businesses.
 The performance was originally intended as a publicity opportunity for a movie called The Wedding, starring Desi Arnaz Jr., but those plans fell through.

 The Redcoats began the 1980s as the marching band of the national football champions.
 The Redcoats traveled to New Orleans for three consecutive years from 1980 to 1983 for the Sugar Bowl.
-During this time the band purchased several new "silver" Sousaphones, some of which are still in use today.
+During this time the band purchased several new "silver" sousaphones, some of which are still in use today.

 Recent decades

 During the 1990s, the band began focusing more on "corps" style marching, a format influenced by the major drum and bugle corps of which many Redcoats are members.
 In 1995, the Redcoats were outfitted in the first new uniforms since 1982, with a new logo.
-In 2000, the Redcoats received the Sudler Trophy for the "close historical relationship and outstanding contribution of Intercollegiate Marching Bands to the American way of life", the first band in the Southeastern Conference band to do so.
+In 2000, the Redcoats received the Sudler Trophy for the "close historical relationship and outstanding contribution of Intercollegiate Marching Bands to the American way of life", the first band in the Southeastern Conference to do so.

-During the 2011–2012 season, the band presented a restructured pregame show, including some familiar elements, such as forming the arch, and the traditional "Spell Georgia Cheer" that used to take place during halftime.
+During the 2011–2012 season, the band presented a restructured pregame show, including some familiar elements, such as forming The Arch (a symbol of the University of Georgia), and the traditional "Spell Georgia Cheer" that used to take place during halftime.
 During this season, the Redcoats also moved from their seating in the northeast corner of the stadium to the west endzone, in an attempt to make the Redcoats more audible to the entire stadium.
 However, they returned to their previous location for the 2012–2013 season.